ChinGyi2019/LBCMiniContact/README.md

 # LBCMiniContact
 <h2>LBC Mini Contact App</h2>

 <p>It was build for my Church.
-The purpose is to contact each other in our church members.
+The purpose is to contact each other in our church members easily.
 The data backend was build with Firebase realtime Database. </p>

 <p><img name = "Home Screen I" src="https://github.com/ChinGyi2019/MovieApp--Android-CleanArchitecture-/blob/main/dummy/lbc/224017283_829817291005224_173570118146243793_n.jpg" width="200" height="400" />